Automations

 - Triggers — All eight trigger types and how they fire.

-- Actions — The four action types and their behavior.
+- Actions — The seven action types and their behavior.

-- Loop Protection — How cascading rules are kept safe.
+- Loop Protection — How cascading rules are kept safe, and depth-limit notifications.